Last Updated on

 If you are planning to get in a few more training runs in New York City, the 10k loop around Central Park is a beautiful run in the fall, and I shared some of my favorite running routes in New York City here.

-The Expo: Pick Up Your Bib & Race Pack
+The Marathon Expo: Pick Up Your Bib & Race Pack

 Three days before the marathon (Thursday, Friday and Saturday), the Health and Wellness Expo will be hosted at the Jacob K. Javits Center (655 W 34th St; closest subway station is 34th Street / Hudson Yards on the 7 line).